 How to Use Behavioral Data to Reduce User Frustration

 How people react while on a website greatly affects their user experience.
 If people become frustrated, the odds of converting leads into sales greatly diminishes.
 On the other hand, fully engaged visitors are more likely to click through, and may also return to your page more often.
-To fully understand your guests, consider tapping into the benefits of behavioral data in order to greatly reduce user frustration.
+To fully understand your guests, consider tapping into the benefits of behavioral data in order to greatly reduce user frustration and improve customer experience.

 What is Behavioral Data?

 Behavioral data goes beyond page views and bounce rates to give a more accurate picture of what a person experiences whenever he or she visits a website.
 It can include information such as mouse clicks, scrolls, keyboard inputs, and screen navigations.
 By compiling all these factors, you can “tell the story” of a person’s user journey experience and better understand why that individual reacted in a certain way.
 Behavioral data provides a more comprehensive analysis of your website features than what are available through more traditional methods.

 Benefits of Behavioral Data

 Behavioral data allows you to look at trends on a much larger scale, and often includes information collected from hundreds or even thousands of participants.
 Once you have collected this data, you can then generalize behavior patterns to find out how people actually use your website.
 The amount of possible journey analytics you can gather from behavioral data is much more comprehensive than what you can derive from other tools such as Google Analytics, and will, therefore, provide you with greater opportunity to improve customer experience.

 Possible Uses for Behavioral Data